yihengli1/Epidemic-Modelling/README.md

 - As a user, I want to be able to view the simulation in real time
 - As a user, I want to be able to view the statistical graphs at the end of the simulation
 - As a user, I want to be able to turn on/off multiple variable conditions
+- As a user, when I select the quit option from the starting menu, I want to be reminded to save the simulation to file and have the option to do so or not
+- As a user, when I start the application, I want to be given the option to load any previous simulations from file